Vampiro: Early life

 Hodgkinson used to be a bodyguard for the pop group Milli Vanilli.
-Prior to wrestling, Hodgkinson was an ice hockey goaltending prospect who was drafted by the Kingston Frontenacs of the Ontario Hockey League.
+Prior to wrestling, Hodgkinson was an ice hockey goaltending prospect who was drafted by the Kingston Canadians, now known as the Kingston Frontenacs, of the Ontario Hockey League, part of the Canadian Hockey League, in the 10th round, 138th overall.

 Professional wrestling career

 Early career (1984–1991)

 Hodgkinson got his start in the business working for International Wrestling out of Montreal, Quebec.
 He often set up the ring before events and would train with the wrestlers before their matches.
 He made his debut as a jobber in 1984 at the age of 16 with little training, although he has credited Abdullah the Butcher as his trainer.
 He wrestled under the names Ian Richards and Gene Anderson during this time.

 Consejo Mundial de Lucha Libre (1991–1998)

 After a few years in Montreal, in 1991, Hodgkinson headed down to Mexico City, looking for work in one of Mexico's premier wrestling promotions, Consejo Mundial de Lucha Libre.
 He met with Paco Alonso and Antonio Peña, who took him as a joke because of his unique look (he had long dreadlocked blue hair and several tattoos).
 They decided to throw him in the ring as Vampiro Canadiense (Canadian Vampire) because he told them he liked vampires.
 To their surprise, with his very limited moveset that only consisted of punches, kicks, and headbutts, he became an overnight sensation, as his rock star appearance and natural good looks caught on with the young Mexican women in the audience.